Martha Daniels, Sewa Bharat (New Delhi)

 My two month internship at ICIMOD was an incredible experience.
 The work was varied, relevant and extremely interesting and has encouraged me to apply my degree to development work in the future.
 Living and working in Nepal was really special, and I loved the challenges and experiences it provided.
 I cannot recommend it enough to future students!
 Thanks to CamVol for coordinating and helping with preparation for a truly amazing summer.

-Project Why is an exceptional NGO which, having spent 8 weeks with, I fully believe is doing brilliant work with the children and families in and around Okla.
+Project Why is an exceptional NGO which, having spent 8 weeks with, I fully believe is doing brilliant work with the children and families in and around Okhla.
 The Centers are well run by honest, hard-working and friendly local people who are used to having volunteers but were still very good at explaining everything and showing us around Delhi.
-The kids are brilliant and I really enjoyed being there aND seeing their optimism about the future and resilience in a difficult environment.
+The kids are brilliant and I really enjoyed being there and seeing their optimism about the future and resilience in a difficult environment.

-Sorsha, CEDAR (Dehra Dun)
+Siobhan Eastman, CEDAR (Dehra Dun)

-Rachael, Nai Disha (New Delhi)
+Rachael Hore, Nai Disha (New Delhi)

 I helped to prepare the maths syllabus at Nai Disha and made progress with new classes.
 The experience was rewarding because I was working with the same children for eight weeks and could see an improvement in their work.
 I thought the whole experience was fantastic and really appreciate the work done by Camvol for arranging it and helping to make it possible.
 I felt very lucky to have this opportunity.